 Autodesk Design System (DHIG)

-Autodesk Design System called DHIG (Digital Human Interface Guidelines) is a coherent, branded language for the product that combines the values of usability and esthetics and forms the base of the digital ecosystem.
-It ensures a seamless end-to-end customer experiences across the entire journey.
-Internally, it is an essential, time efficient and easy to use set of tools and processes for designers and developers.
+Autodesk Design System called DHIG (Digital Human Interface Guidelines) is a coherent, branded language for the product that combines the values of usability and aesthetics and forms the base of the digital ecosystem.
+It ensures a seamless end-to-end customer experience across the entire journey.
+Internally, it is an essential, time efficient and easy-to-use set of tools and workflows for designers and developers.

 Problem